-Barton, the pilot of an Emergency Dispatch Ship (EDS) dropped from a Hyperspace cruiser, discovers there's a stowaway on board, a young girl named Marilyn.
-His ship is taking a load of vaccines to the planet Woden, it has just enough fuel to make the deceleration and landing with no reserve, and if they don't get there, 8 colonists will die.
-Also, there is no way to reduce the weight of the ship to compensate for Marilyn's mass.
-Typical practice as required by regulations is to jettison stowaways, as these vessels do not have any reserve fuel to allow a safe landing with the extra weight.
-However, the situation is complicated because Marilyn is an innocent who just wanted to see her brother (who is stationed on Woden) and didn't know that stowing away on an EDS would carry a penalty worse than a stiff fine.
+Barton, the pilot of an Emergency Dispatch Ship (EDS) dropped from the Hyperspace cruiser Stardust, discovers there's a stowaway on board, a young girl named Marilyn.
+His ship is taking a load of vaccines to the planet Woden, it has just enough precious fuel to make the deceleration and landing with no reserve, and if they don't land safely, a six-man survey team will die.
+The EDS is designed to already be as light as possible, and there is no way to reduce the weight of the ship to compensate for Marilyn's mass.
+Typical practice as required by regulations is to immediately jettison stowaways.
+However, the situation is complicated because Marilyn is an innocent who just wanted to see her brother (who is stationed on Woden) and didn't know that stowing away on an EDS would carry a penalty any worse than a stiff fine.

-necessary.)
-She can't land the ship either as it's not computer-piloted, so Barton can't sacrifice himself.
-Barton doesn't like the only choice available, and realises that he's going to have to live with the thought of what he's going to have to do for the rest of his life.
+The cruiser informs Barton there is no way it can retrieve Marilyn (other lives depend on their strict timetable as well), and that there's no other ships in the area.
+He already knows there's no ships on Woden that can come out to meet him.
+There's nothing on the ship that isn't necessary and can be jettisoned.
+Marilyn can't land the ship by herself either as she's no pilot, so Barton can't sacrifice himself.
+Barton doesn't like the only choice available, and realizes that he's going to have to live with the thought of what he's going to have to do for the rest of his life.

-Failing to reduce the ship's mass — by spacing Marilyn — will mean the ship will crash, and Barton, Marilyn and the colonists will die.
-Marilyn eventually accepts that there is no alternative, so after being able to reach her brother over the radio to say goodbye, Marilyn walks into the airlock, and Barton ejects her into space.
+Failing to reduce the ship's mass — by spacing Marilyn — will mean the ship will crash, and Barton, Marilyn and the survey team will die.
+Marilyn eventually accepts that there is no alternative.
+After calling her brother over the radio to say goodbye she walks willingly into the airlock, and Barton ejects her into space.